connecting

 https://khyentsefoundation.org/who-we-are/our-founder/

-Peace is Every Step- a path to Mindfulness
+Peace is Every Step- a path to Mindfulness and other writings by

 Vietnamese Zen Master Thich Nhat Hanh: